FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/phone_pairing/phone-pairing.rst

       the RC phone.
    -  Pairing will be done later in the apps; see below.

--  Select and Forget all Remembered Groups, including any FTC phone pairings.
-(This can also be done from Advanced RC Settings from either FTC app.)
+-  Select and Forget all Remembered Groups, including ANY phone pairings.
+(This can also be done from Advanced RC Settings from either app.)
 Your goal after steps d1 and d2: ‘Not visible’, no ‘Peer devices’, no ‘Remembered groups’.

 -  If needed, Rename/Configure phone now to legal name, e.g. 12345-A-RC or 12345-RC.
-(This can also be done from Settings in each FTC app.)
+(This can also be done from Settings in each app.)

 -  Optional for Moto phones only: Configure device/Limit 2 devices, ‘Inactivity timeout’ Never, check box ‘Auto connect remembered